- What do you mean by data?

 - different public opinion polls (eg, the Gallup Polls, POLLARA’s Quarterly Reports and the Federal Government’s "Listening to Canadians").

 We also have extensive holdings from the Inter-university Consortium for Political and Social Research (ICPSR) and have access to Statistics Canada’s CANSIM database.

-- The Data Centre is located on the first floor (Room 121) of the MacOdrum Library (See map).
+- Data Services staff are on the first floor (Room 122) of the MacOdrum Library (See map).

 There are various ways the data can be cited.
 Below is a list of links that will help.

 - Bibliographic Citations for Data Files (Memorial University Libraries)

 - How to Cite Data Files (University of Saskatchewan Library)